|4K EXPEDITION VIDEO: EF4 tornado at Christopher, IL: Watch Video

 The cold frontal squall line arrived in the St. Louis metro at around 2AM, with pea-sized hail and very strong winds roaring through the trees.

-So, I went home thinking the chase was a tornado bust.
+So, I went home thinking the expedition was a tornado bust.
 But one week later, I transferred all of my camera's memory card files to my computer and did a quick run-through of the files.
 To my amazement, I discovered the camera captured clear images of the tornado in a narrowing cone/rope stage as power flashes illuminated it southwest of Christopher.
 I had missed seeing this with my eyes by a split second, as it occured as I was beginning to turn to flee south upon hearing the very clear tornado sound to the west.